 BC CASA is a Vancouver-based volunteer group that works in solidarity with human rights and community organizations in Guatemala.
-In particular, we work with HIJOS, an organization of youth whose relatives were disappeared or murdered during the country’s 36-year civil war, and with the Campesino Committee of the Highlands (CCDA), a Mayan rights and development movement that is active in 100 communities around the country.
+In particular, we work with the Campesino Committee of the Highlands (CCDA), a Mayan rights and development movement that is active in hundreds of communities around the country.

 What does BC CASA do?

-- Imports and sells Cafe Justicia, a fair trade coffee grown by the CCDA communities.
+- Imports and sells Cafe Justicia, a fair trade plus coffee grown by the CCDA communities.

 - Organizes student brigades to work on small projects in CCDA communities.